 Dr. Hong obtained her Ph.D. from Columbia University in Disability Studies in addition to three masters in Instructional Practices, Leadership Policy & Administration, and as a Learning Specialist.
 She was a three-time recipient of the prestigious Senior Fulbright Scholar, Senior Fulbright Specialist, Fulbright Hays awards, and the First Honorable Visiting Scholar to Taiwan Municipal University of Education.

-Dr. Hong has been a professor for more than sixteen years and has taught in New York, Texas, Pennsylvania, Virginia, and Hawaii.
+Dr. Hong has been a professor for more than seventeen years and has taught in New York, Texas, Pennsylvania, Virginia, and Hawaii.
 She is also a licensed special educator, school principal, and district administrator.

 Her research examines the cognitive science of teaching and learning and the development of self-determination through the ethics of caring.
 Thus far, her research has been cited in the Handbook of Adult Learning, Wiley Library of Higher Education, Vanderbilt University’s Peabody Recommended Readings, British Library, and the Hong Kong Institute of Education Library.

-She is on the Advisory Council for the Oxford Education Research Symposium, Board of Directors for the Council for Exceptional Children, Past-President of BYU-Hawaii Honor Society, and Founder and Director of PACE™—Parents As Advocates for Change in Education.
+She is on the Advisory Council for the Oxford Education Research Symposium, Board of Directors for the Council for Exceptional Children, Past-President of BYU-Hawaii Honor Society, and Founder of PACE™—Parents As Advocates for Change in Education.